presquepartout/test1/github-notes.md

 ###What is a clone, or what does it mean to clone?
 How do I clone?
 * a clone is a full copy of a repo.
 * a clone includes all branches.
 * typical use case is you clone one of your github repos to your desktop so you can work on it.
+Copy the URL for your github repo and then use:

+      git clone \<url\>

 ###What is push?
 * push is what you do if you have cloned your repo from github to your desktop, made modifications, and want to keep your modifications on your repo